Long Island University QB Clayton Beathard killed in Nashville bar stabbing

 Nashville police said 22-year-old Clayton Beathard and 21-year-old Paul Trapeni were stabbed in a fight at 2:50 a.m. outside the Dogwood Bar & Grill.

-An urgent manhunt is underway, and police have identfied Michael Mosely as a person of interest with whom they'd like to talk.
+Police say they are swearing out arrest warrants for Michael Mosley in the case, charging him with two counts of criminal homicide and one count of attempted murder.

+Mosley has a violent past and is a convicted felon, authorities said.

-Police believe it was a fight that started over unwanted advances toward a woman outside of the bar.
+Police believe it was a fight that started over Mosley's unwanted advances toward a woman inside the bar who was a friend of the victims.

+A verbal confrontation started in the bar and continued as a physical one outside the bar that led to the stabbing, according to investigators.

 The 49ers won a thrilling last minute victory over the la Rams, but it wasn't until after the game that coach Kyle Shanahan told his team that C.J.
 Beathard had given him a message to relay to the team.